Digital Asset Management Taxonomy: 7 Best Practices for your DAM

 3. Think about who will use your system

-Consider the different kinds of users who will use your DAM and the different kinds of terms they use.
+Consider the different kinds of users who will use your DAM system and the different kinds of terms they use.

-Knowing who will need to access the DAM and how they think is key to creating a taxonomy or group of taxonomies that are intuitive for your audience.
+Knowing who will need to access the DAM platform and how they think is key to creating a taxonomy or group of taxonomies that are intuitive for your audience.

 Talk to different types of users about how they search for information.
 What factors are important to them when they search (locations, dates, and so on)?
 Do they have department-specific terms that they’d want included?
 What are their priorities?
 These interviews will help you develop digital asset management taxonomies that work for your entire enterprise and for individual departments or groups of users.